Clicky Skip to Content

 A staple in Palm Beach, The Society of the Four Arts is a destination for art, drama, music and literature.
 The venue includes a library, exhibition gallery, botanical and sculpture gardens, an auditorium, children's library and more.
 A variety of programs and workshops are offered throughout the year.

-How would you like a free trip to the museum?
+How would you like free admission to a museum?
 Be sure to check out Free entry to museums in Florida through Museums on Us.

 Living on the Cheap in the Media